HariSekhon/Knowledge-Base/intellij.md

 ### External Tool - unexpected EOF while looking for matching `''

-When configuring External Tools to run scripts (recommended with hotkeys), you may encounter this error if using single quotes.
+When configuring External Tools to run scripts (recommended with hotkeys), you may encounter this error running the external tool configuration if using single quotes.

 ```none
 [: -c: line 1: unexpected EOF while looking for matching `''